 The data below details the number of offenders supervised by the Community Corrections program, which has consistently decreased over the past five years.
 The total offender population contains all the offenders under the control of the Department, which includes active, active-suspense, out of state offenders and the absconder population.
-NOTE: COVID-19 restrictions have resulted in a reduction of intakes, affecting offender admissions and population.

 The Community Corrections program may have fewer offenders to supervise in the future.
-According to the Supervised Population Forecast for FY 2021-22, adopted by the Criminal Justice Estimating Conference (CJEC) on November 20, 2020, there will be an estimated 83,975 active offenders on June 30, 2022.
+According to the Supervised Population Forecast for FY 2023-24, adopted by the Criminal Justice Estimating Conference (CJEC) on February 13, 2023, there will be an estimated 89,960 active offenders on June 30, 2024.
 This program must continue to effectively utilize existing resources to ensure appropriate supervision of offenders recommending proportionate graduated sanctions when reporting violations in lieu of prison and provide programs and resources to offenders to assist in successful completion of supervision.
 The use of technological advancements will assist in more accurately monitoring the offender population.